 web pages-migration : 0,75 - 6 hours

-If a change of hosters is pending, this is the initial time you have.
+If there is a host -change pending, this is the initial amount of time you have.
 For web designers and agencies, copying and importing into a development environment often comes as standard.

 Estimated time saving: Only very few providers carry this time expenditure.
 Depending on the type of move, it site can only take three-quarters of an hour for known moves.
 But it is also not uncommon for technical problems to take migration six hours.